Habit trackers are some of the most impactful Bullet Journal page ideas.

 I use them all the time in my memory-keeping pages.

 I also really like that she added the birthday to the page; such a sweet thing to remember.

 I rarely see people having snakes, but I must admit – snakes are so beautiful and they do have some magic in them; they just completely enchant you.

 If having a pen is a lot of responsibility, I can’t even imagine what it’s like to have a baby.
 You have to do so many things to make sure your little one is all good.
 So trackers are definitely a great help.

-Like this little one tracker the feeding and sleep of the baby – two of the most important things for the little one to grow.
+Like this little one tracking the feeding and sleep of the baby – are two of the most important things for the little one to grow.

 One more take on the baby tracker.
-I like that here you also have an area for notes where you can add some of your observations or maybe even milestones.
+I like that you also have an area for notes where you can add some of your observations or even milestones.